vpetersson/munin_zendesk/README.md

 munin_zendesk
 =============

+# About

-munin_zendesk is a munin-plugin to plot Zendesk statistics.
+munin_zendesk is a munin-plugin for plotting Zendesk statistics written by [Viktor Petersson](http://viktorpetersson.com/).

 There are currently two plugins:

  * zendesk_tickets
   * This plugin plots the number of tickets in the system (and their state)